SynCoGen: Synthesizable 3D Molecule Generation via Joint Reaction and Coordinate Modeling: Methods

 \item \textbf{Compatibility Masking.} Assume that for some $E_t$ an edge entry is already denoised, $E_t[i,j,\cdot]=(r,v_i,v_j)$, meaning that building block $i$ reacts with building block $j$ via reaction $r$ and centers $v_i\in\mathcal V(X_i)$, $v_j\in\mathcal V(X_j)$.
 Define the sets of \emph{center‑matched reagents}

 For every node slot $i$ (resp.\ $j$) we construct a $|\mathcal B|$‑dimensional binary mask

 so that the soft‑max for $X_t[i,\cdot]$ (resp.\ $X_t[j,\cdot]$) is evaluated only over the 1‑entries of $\mathcal X_i$ (resp.\ $\mathcal X_j$).
-Analogously, once a node identity $X_t[j]=b$ is denoised, incoming edge channels $(i,j)$ with $j>i$ are masked to reactions $e=(r,v_i,v_j)$ such that $b\in\mathcal B_{r,v_i}^{B}$. \end{enumerate} Put simply, we restrict logits to disallow loops (e.g. macrocycles), to impose a limit on the number of edges, and to better ensure the selection of chemically compatible building blocks and reactions.
+Analogously, once a node identity $X_t[j]=b$ is denoised, incoming edge channels $(i,j)$ with $j>i$ are masked to reactions $e=(r,v_i,v_j)$ such that $b\in\mathcal B_{r,v_i}^{B}$. \end{enumerate} For a visual diagram of the above, see \cref{app:compatibilitymasking}.
+Put simply, we restrict logits to disallow loops (e.g. macrocycles, which are often synthetically challenging), to impose a limit on the number of edges, and to better ensure the selection of chemically compatible building blocks and reactions.